jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/contrib/Debugger_DAP/Debugger_DAP/Readme_DAP_setup.md

 C:\LLVM\bin\lldb-vscode.exe --port 12345
 ~~~

-**MACOS**
+# MACOS

-On the Mac Intel computers you can now use the following DAP adapters:
+On the Mac Intel computers you can use the following DAP adapters:
     * LLVM 14.0.6 lldb-vscode  /usr/local/opt/llvm/bin/lldb-vscode
-    * https://github.com/vadimcn/vscode-lldb using the extension/adapter/codelldb file
+    * https://github.com/vadimcn/vscode-lldb using the "./extension/adapter/codelldb" that is in the VSIX file (contents are zipped)

 NOTES:
+1) To use the LLDB debugger you need to compiler with either -gdwarf-3 ot -gdrwarf-4 instead of -ggdb to ensure that the Dwarf 2 or 4 debug forat is used.

-1) You will need to stop the Mac converting down dash "--" to an emdash "—" (longer dash).
+2) You will need to stop the Mac converting down dash "--" to an emdash "—" (longer dash).
 The following web page has info on how to do this:
 https://superuser.com/questions/555628/how-to-stop-mac-to-convert-typing-double-dash-to-emdash

 From the page for Mac 10.9 and above: